 the Committee shall follow the advance informed agreement procedure in this section.

-(2) Within ninety days of receiving an application, the Biodiversity Unit shall acknowledge receipt of the application.
+(2) Within ninety days of receiving an application, the Sustainable Development and Environment Division shall acknowledge receipt of the application.

 (3) The acknowledgement under subsection (2) must be in writing and shall state -